Make sure alerting is already set up in Kibana. For details, see Setup and prerequisites.

 Alerting enables you to detect complex conditions defined by a rule within the Logs, Infrastructure, Uptime, and APM apps.
 When a condition is met, the rule tracks it as an alert and responds by triggering one or more actions.

-Alerts and rules related to Observability apps including Logs, Infrastructure, Uptime, and APM can be managed in the Observability UI.
+Alerts and rules related to service level objectives (SLOs), and Observability apps, including Logs, Infrastructure, Uptime, and APM, can be managed in the Observability UI.
 You can also manage Observability app rules alongside rules for other apps from the Kibana Management UI.

 The first step when setting up alerts is to create a rule.
 To create and manage rules related to Observability apps, go to the Observability Alerts page and click Manage Rules to navigate to the Observability Rules page.

 You can also create rules directly from the Logs, Infrastructure, Uptime, and APM apps without leaving the app by clicking Alerts and rules and selecting a rule, or you can select Manage Rules to go to the Observability Rules page.